clarkee013/record_store/README.md

 Green: Completed
 Amber: Not completed as not required for spec but coding to allow for addition at a later date included.
 Red: Incomplete.

+This project was delivered to fellow students and the instructors while studying at CodeClan.
+The presentation for this is located in the presentation folder in this Git.